ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is a minimalistic C++ Qt 5 WebKit graphical framework for local CGI-like or AJAX Perl 5 scripts executed without a web server as desktop data-driven applications.
 Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests.
-HTML-based interface for interaction with the built-in Perl debugger is also available.
+HTML interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives

 * **1. Fast and easy graphical framework for Perl 5 desktop applications:**
-    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop data-driven applications;
+    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop data-driven applications,

 * **2. Zero installation:**
-    run your applications from any folder;
+    run from any folder,

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl 5, Qt 5 and QtWebKit are available;
+    use it on every platform, where Perl 5, Qt 5 and QtWebKit are available,

 * **4. Secure user-space solution:**
-    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications are triggered;
+    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications are triggered,

 * **5. Maximal (re)use of existing web technologies and standards:**
     use as much as possible from existing web technologies, standards and their documentation.

 ## Features

-**No feature or implementation should be considered final at this stage of development!**

 **Usability:**
 * CGI-like scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.